Sparse Index Tracking: Simultaneous Asset Selection and Capital Allocation via $\ell_0$-Constrained Portfolio: Experiments

 \subsubsection{Tracking Performance}

-Our proposed method generally outperformed NNOMP-PGD and LAIT on the S\&P500 dataset (Fig. \ref{fig:MDTE}).
-Furthermore, Proposed[P, ETE] delivered superior performance to NNOMP-PGD across all settings (Tables \ref{tb:sp} and \ref{tb:nas} (MDTE)).
+Across all evaluated settings, our proposed method surpassed both $\ell_0$-ADMM and NNOMP-PGD in performance on the S\&P500 and Russell3000 datasets, as detailed in Tables \ref{tb:sp} and \ref{tb:nas} (MDTE).
 This supports our hypothesis that concurrent asset selection and capital allocation can be advantageous.
-Both strategies, Proposed[P, ETE] and NNOMP-PGD, are predicated on similar $\ell_0$-norm constraints and tracking error measures, with the primary distinction lying in the solving algorithm used.
+Both Proposed[P, ETE] and NNOMP-PGD strategies utilize similar $\ell_0$-norm constraints and tracking error measures.
+The primary difference between them lies in the algorithms used for solving these constraints.
 Note that LAIT is not included in Tables \ref{tb:sp} and \ref{tb:nas} due to the difficulties encountered in adjusting the sparsity to an exact value using LAIT.
+Regarding LAIT (Fig. \ref{fig:MDTE}), while the turnover-sparse (Proposed[T, ETE]) method achieved better tracking performance, the portfolio-sparse (Proposed[P, ETE]) method slightly underperformed LAIT.
+The superior performance of LAIT likely stems from its guaranteed convergence to an optimal solution.
+The proposed portfolio-sparse method's slight underperformance should be considered as a trade-off between its ability to directly control the sparsity of the portfolio.

 Furthermore, comparing the tracking performance of portfolio-sparse (Proposed[P, ETE]) methods and turnover-sparse (Proposed[T, ETE]) methods, we can see that turnover-sparse methods always performed better.
 We believe this is because portfolios constructed using turnover-sparse methods are composed of more nonzero weights compared to those of portfolio-sparse methods.
-Because turnover-sparse methods only enforce sparseness of the turnover, the sparsity of the portfolio itself is not considered.
+Because turnover-sparse methods only enforce the sparseness of the turnover, the sparsity of the portfolio itself is not considered.
 Therefore, as the simulation progresses, the portfolio gradually becomes fuller.
 A fuller portfolio can replicate the target index with more nonzero weights, which should affect the tracking performance positively.
 Turnover-sparse methods with $K_2 = K_1$ tracked the index more effectively than other $K_2$ values did, for the same reason, because larger $K_2$ values densify the portfolio faster than smaller $K_2$ values.
 Similarly, a larger $K_1$ performed better for portfolio-sparse methods, since portfolios constructed from larger $K_1$ values have more nonzero weights.